TosbackCgusBridge-Bot/CGUs-versions/Wikia/Privacy Policy.md

 This policy outlines the information Wikia collects, how we use that information, and how you can control how your information is shared.
 This policy applies only to Wikia (the “Site” or “Service”) and services that are owned and operated by Wikia, Inc ("the Company").
 Please be aware that when you follow a link to another site, this privacy policy does not apply, and Wikia has no control over what information they collect from you.
 Please further note that in the event that this policy conflicts with our terms of use, the terms of use controls.

-The Information We Collect, And What We Do With It Edit In General Edit
+The Information We Collect, And What We Do With It In General

 In order to sign up for a Wikia account, your chosen username, a valid email address, password, and date of birth are required.
 “Optional information” that we request you provide may include your first name, last name, and your gender.
 We may also request that you provide additional “optional information” such as your interests and hobbies for purposes of enhancing your profile among the Wikia community.
 Any “optional information” you choose to provide may be made public.
 We use this information to improve your experience with the Service, including the proper targeting of advertisements.